stat446/Lab3/README.md

 #### 2.

 ##### a.
 (4 points)
-Take a stratified random sample where five samples are drawn from each terrain type.
-Compute the MSE of this estimator.
+Take a stratified random sample where five samples are drawn from each terrain type and create an approximate sampling distribution (by repeated samples) of the population total.
 ```
 #Hint this will take one sample
 birds %>% group_by(terrain) %>% sample_n(5) %>% ungroup() %>% select(bird.counts) %>%